Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Computing optimal outcomes

-We conclude this section with some hardness results. \begin{theorem} The following problems are NP-hard: \begin{enumerate}[label=\emph{\alph*})] \item Compute the optimal cash injection policy under the constraint of integer payments. \item Compute the optimal cash injection policy with default costs $\alpha \in [0,1)$ and $\beta \in [0,1]$. \item Compute the minimum budget so that a given agent becomes solvent, with default costs $\alpha \in [0,1/2)$ and $\beta \in [0,1]$. \end{enumerate} \end{theorem} \begin{proof} We begin with the case where all proportional payments need to be integers, and then prove the cases where default costs apply.
+\item Compute the minimum budget so that a given agent becomes solvent, with default costs $\alpha \in [0,1/2)$ and $\beta \in [0,1]$. \end{enumerate} \end{theorem} \begin{proof} We begin with the case where all proportional payments need to be integers, and then prove the cases where default costs apply.

-\textbf{Hardness of computing the optimal cash injection policy under integer payments.} We warm-up with a rather simple reduction from \textsc{Exact Cover by 3-Sets} (X3C), a well-known NP-complete problem.
+\textbf{Hardness of computing the optimal cash injection policy under integer payments.} We warm-up with a rather simple reduction from \textsc{Exact Cover by 3-Sets} (X3C), a well-known \NP-complete problem.
 An instance of X3C consists of a set $X$ of $3k$ elements together with a collection $C$ of size-3 subsets of $X$.
 The question is whether there exists a subset $C' \subseteq C$ of size $k$ such that each element in $X$ appears exactly once in $C'$.

 We build an instance of our problem as follows.
 We add an agent $u_i$ for each $c_i \in C$ and an agent $t_i$ for each element $x_i \in X$; we also add agent $T$.
 There are no external assets and the liabilities are as follows.
 Each agent $u_i$, corresponding to $c_i = \{a, b, c\}$ where $a,b,c$ are elements in $X$, has liability $1$ to each of the three agents $t_a, t_b, t_c$.
 Furthermore, each agent $t_i$ has liability of $1$ to agent $T$, while we assume that the budget equals $3k$.